The Bidens' first state dinner features butter-poached lobster with a side of hospitality - KVIA

 The trick of a successful State Dinner format, says a former White House social secretary, is to seamlessly and organically combine elements from both the United States and the visiting country, an offering of hospitality on the side of a main course of diplomacy.
 But without being too hokey about it.

-The flowers on the tables Thursday night will mostly be roses; American Beauty varietals and Piano Roses, deep red blooms because, as Elizondo said, Emmanuel Macron likes the piano.
-French-made Champagne flutes will be used for toasting, but filled with American sparkling wine.
+The flowers on the tables Thursday night were mostly roses; American Beauty varietals and Piano Roses, deep red blooms because, as Elizondo said, Emmanuel Macron likes the piano.
+French-made Champagne flutes were used for toasting, but filled with American sparkling wine.
 Tall candelabras holding blood-red candles are meant to mimic the Statue of Liberty, France’s gift to the United States.
 And so on.

 The table setting is something the first lady has said is always her first consideration when hosting anyone for a meal, a memory from her childhood and her mother.
 “Even if we were only having fish sticks from the freezer, she always made our dinners feel special,” said Biden, who is expected to make remarks at the dinner.